-We have one senior and one junior team in local and national competition.
-Seniors play in Term 1 and Juniors will play Terms 4.
+We have one senior and one junior team in local and national competitions.
+Seniors play in Term 1 and Juniors will play Term 4.
 Juniors are welcome to trial for the senior team.

-Sundays 9am – 11am, Kilbirnie Pool (WRAC) start date TBA
+Sundays 9am – 11am, Kilbirnie Pool (WRAC) start date Sunday January 27

-An additional swim training for the team is at Thorndon Pool – Dates to be advised
+An additional swim training for the team is at Thorndon Pool – on Wednesdays 8am-9am starting on Feb 6.

 Senior Trial – Dates TBA

 Games are played at Huia or WRAC on Thursdays 7-10 p.m.